-A Super Samurai Workshop is designed to help participants learn, grow and improve through intensive training sessions personally taught and mentored by Shihan Dana Abbott.
+A Super Samurai event is designed to help participants learn, grow and improve through intensive training sessions personally taught and mentored by Shihan Dana Abbott.

-Dana Abbott describes in detail his Four-Stages of Accomplishment that outline the foundation of a standard Super Samurai Workshop.
-He says, “The first thing I determine is how an individual follows instructions and completes the prescribed tasks throughout each and every stage”.
+Dana Abbott describes in detail his Four-Stages of Accomplishment that outline the foundation of a Super Samurai event.
+He says, “The first thing I determine is how an individual/group follows instructions and completes the prescribed tasks throughout each and every stage”.

 Dana Abbott continues, “Stage Two will help attendees follow instructions and begin to become better team players.
 In this stage I will demonstrate a set pattern of movements for the attendees to duplicate.
 Individually each attendee will practice and duplicate the prescribed patterns.
 During the process I will be continuously adjusting their movements until they can effectively go through the various techniques, as I fine-tune things until they become confident and can demonstrate without hesitation.
 When this individual section is completed the attendee will go into the team unity section where each attendee will apply their newly found skills with a partner.